fauria/docker-nodemcu/README.md

 - WS2812
 - XPT2046

-Note: bold modules are enabled by default.
+Note: bold names are enabled by default.

 Remember, any of these modules can be enabled using ```ENABLE_``` folowed by the module name.